 Any touching point is possible to note.
-If you note, for instance, a touching on one's buttock as "touching, touching," that is correct; note it on one's knee as "touching, touching," that is correct; note it on one's hands as "touching, touching," that is correct; note it on one's head as "touching, touching," that is correct; note it in one's intestines or liver as "touching, touching," that is correct; note it on one's abdomen as "touching, touching, touching
+If you note, for instance, a touching on one's buttock as "touching, touching," that is correct; note it on one's knee as "touching, touching," that is correct; note it on one's hands as "touching, touching," that is correct; note it on one's head as "touching, touching, " that is correct; note in-and-out breath as "touching, touching," that is correct; note it in one's intestines or liver as "touching, touching," that is correct; note it on one's abdomen as "touching, touching, touching, touching", that is correct.